HiSET Reading Study Guide: Introduction

 - Analysis

-- Can you identify/summarize the main idea?
+- Can you identify and summarize the main idea?

 - Can you analyze the author’s style, literary devices, and key ideas?